IsuruGunarathne/email-client/README.md

 ## Getting Started

-This is an email client which can send emails to a list of recipients stored in a text file.
+- This is an email client which can send emails to a list of recipients stored in a text file.
-It also keeps track of all the mail sent in a .SER file The folder structure follows that of a java project on vscode.
+- It also keeps track of all the mail sent in a .SER file
+- Use a text file with name `loginCredentials.txt` to store the username and password.
+  - username should be in the first line.
+  - password in the second.
+- The folder structure follows that of a java project on vscode.

 ## Folder Structure